rak-n-rok/Krake/docs/dev/principles.rst

 - Self-hosting of all components is the goal.
 - Use standard tooling and defacto standards of the Python ecosystem.
+- Keep dependencies as small as possible, but do not reinvent the wheel.

 .. _CAP: https://en.wikipedia.org/wiki/CAP_theorem